 Always submit your complaint about denied boarding to the airline first.
 The airline must respond within 2 months.

-If you are unable to reach an agreement with the airline or you have not received a response to your complaint after 2 months, you can report your complaint to CAA NL.
+If you are unable to reach an agreement with the airline or you have not received a response to your complaint after 2 months, you can notify CAA NL.

-You can report your complaint to CAA NL using the online form Report a complaint about air passenger rights.
+You notify CAA NL using the online form Report a complaint about air passenger rights.
 You can do this up to 1 year after the flight.

-CAA NL will investigate your complaint.
-CAA NL will then decide on your complaint.
+CAA NL will investigate your notification.
+CAA NL will then decide on your notification.

 The outcome may be:

-• CAA NL agrees with your complaint.
-CAA NL will then take enforcement action.
-In this way, CAA NL wants to prevent this violation from happening again.
+- CAA NL agrees that your air passenger rights have been breached.
+CAA NL will then take enforcement action to prevent this breach from happening again.
 You may be entitled to compensation.
 However, CAA NL cannot force an airline to pay compensation.
-In the Netherlands, only the kantonrechter (subdistrict court) an do this.
+In the Netherlands, only the kantonrechter (subdistrict court) can do this.

-• CAA NL disagrees with your complaint.
-In that case, the airline has not violated the rules.
-Or it cannot be proven that the airline has violated the rules.
+- CAA NL decides that your air passenger rights have not been breached.
+In this case, the airline has not breached the rules.
+Or it cannot be proven that the airline has breached the rules.

 This decision is final.
 You cannot lodge an objection, nor can you appeal.